rsksmart/devportal-1.0/rif/rns/architecture/definitive-resolver.md

 - `data` is an array of ABI-encoded calls to be performed. ([spec](https://solidity.readthedocs.io/en/v0.5.3/abi-spec.html))

-An example in JS setting the address and contenthash:
+An example in Javascript, which sets the address and content hash:

 ```javascript
 const resolver = new web3.eth.Contract(resolverAbi, resolverAddress)